jzell001/OpenID_POC_Sears/README.md

 <font><center><b>OpenID POC <br /> Sears Holdings Corporation</b></font><br /><br />
 </h1>

-This project is a Proof of Concept (POC) that focuses on implementing a third-party OpenID Provider within Sears Holdings Corporation..
+This project is a Proof of Concept (POC) that focuses on implementing a third-party OpenID Provider within Sears Holdings Corporation.
 The OpenID service is an authentication and authorization protocol that eliminates the need for creating login credentials at additional websites.

 The third-party login service would allow Sears members to create accounts and login at participating partner websites by using their Sears login credentials.